quasientio/pal/README.md

 ### Download
 As an alternative to building PAL from its sources, you may get the binaries of the latest release.
-Browse to the [PAL Package Registry](https://gitlab.com/cometera/pal/-/packages) and click on the __com/quasient/pal/pal_distribution__ package.
-Under Assets click on the pal_distribution-VERSION-DATE.TAG-bin.zip file or the similar .tar.gz file.
+Browse to the [PAL Package Registry](https://gitlab.com/cometera/pal/-/packages) and click on the __com/quasient/pal/pal-distribution__ package.
+Under Assets click on the pal-distribution-VERSION-DATE.TAG-bin.zip file or the equivalent .tar.gz file.
 Once downloaded, simply unzip/tar-gunzip the file wherever you want to install it in your system.

 ### Usage